llafuente/language-spec/control-flow.md

 *Semantics*

-`loop` will repeat given block of code for each value the given structure holds.
+`foreach` will repeat given block of code for each value that given expression holds.

-It will create a magic variable `$index` for the numeric index value, and `$value` that will hold the value of given structure.
+It will create two magic variables:
+* `$index` of type index for the numeric index value
+* `$value` that will hold the value of given structure.
 Both magic variable can have custom names if provided.

-The structure is safe to be modified (change, add or remove are allowed).
+The input is safe to be modified, change, add or remove are allowed.
+*Note* Removing/changing current `$value` could make the value unusable depending on the implementations.

 *Constraints*